akimrx/akimrx/README.md

 Also known as `akimrx`

 I'am experienced Site Reliability & Software Engineer.
-Over 8 years IT experience.
+Over 8 years commercial IT experience.

 ### As SRE I know